-- Chapter 1 describes how to use this guide. - Chapters 2 and 3 describe the infrastructure changes that might affect privileged-code applications and provides guidelines for upgrading them to OpenVMS Alpha Version 7.0. - Chapters 4, 5, and 6 describe the changes that can be made to customer-written system services and device drivers to support 64-bit addresses and kernel threads. - The appendixes contain descriptions of I/O routines, I/O data structures, kernel threads routines, and kernel threads macros.
+- Chapter 1 describes how to use this guide. - Chapter 2 and Chapter 3 describe the infrastructure changes that might affect privileged-code applications and provides guidelines for upgrading them to OpenVMS Alpha Version 7.0. - Chapter 4, Chapter 5, and Chapter 6 describe the changes that can be made to customer-written system services and device drivers to support 64-bit addresses and kernel threads. - Appendix A, Appendix B, and Appendix C contain descriptions of I/O routines, I/O data structures, kernel threads routines, and kernel threads macros.